easykemistry

 (I) STRUCTURAL ISOMERISM

-This is the occurrence of two or more compounds with the same molecular formular but different molecular structures
+This is the occurrence of two or more compounds with the same molecular formula but different molecular structures

 TYPES OF STRUCTURAL ISOMERISM